Opportunities and Benefits of CETA for Canada’s Clean-Tech Exporters

 |Top 5 Suppliers of Clean-Tech Products to the EU||% of Import Market Share|

-Once CETA is provisionally applied, Canadian exporters of clean-tech products and services will enjoy the advantages created from the agreement over competitors based in countries that do not yet have a preferential trade agreement in force with the EU.
+Under CETA, Canadian exporters of clean-tech products and services can now enjoy the advantages created from the agreement over competitors based in countries that do not yet have a preferential trade agreement in force with the EU.

 Non-CETA related factors to keep in mind when exporting clean-tech products to the EU

 - The relevance of trade shows for clean-tech companies is higher in the EU than in Canada.
 Trade shows are often a good source of leads for Canadian clean-tech companies interested in expanding abroad.